sagy101/TV-Tracker/README.md

 ## Overview

 <p>
   TrackTV is a comprehensive solution for TV show enthusiasts to track and organize their watching experience.
-With an intuitive interface, it simplifies keeping up with shows across various platforms.
+With an intuitive interface **designed to work seamlessly on both desktop and mobile devices**, it simplifies keeping up with shows across various platforms.
 </p>

 <p>